 It’s that simple.
 Further, there are no 011xx or 01x1x codes.
 So you can easily deduce the correct form of a phone number.

 If the first two digits are 02, then there is only one other digit in the area code, and there is an eight-digit local number.
 If the first three digits are 011, there is only one other digit in the area code, and there is a seven-digit local number.
-If the first two digits are 01 and the fourth digit is also a 1, then again there is a four-digit area code and a seven-digit local number.
+If the first two digits are 01 and the fourth digit is also a 1, then 01x1 is the code and there is a seven-digit local number.
 If the first six digits are among those codes listed above, then that’s the area code.
-If and only if none of these conditions apply is there a five-digit area code, and (with few exceptions) a six-digit local number.
+If and only if none of these conditions apply is there a five-digit* area code, and (with few exceptions) a six-digit local number.